 The mAh is the number describing the amount of current the battery can continuously provide in one hour before being fully discharged – so a 2500mAh battery can provide a continuous 2.5A for a full hour.
 While it provides a good baseline for comparison across different types of batteries, a more accurate measurement for comparison would be the watt-hour (Wh): finding this is relatively easy – no more complicated than calculating Ohm’s law – simply convert the milliamps to amps (divide mAh by 1000), then multiply that quotient by the nominal voltage by the mAh measurement, then.
 For example, a 3000mAh battery would have a measure of 11.1Wh [(3000 / 1000) * 3.7].

 The CDR is a number (somewhat arbitrarily) chosen by the manufacturer to convey the maximum amount of amps that can be continuously pulled from the battery until it’s fully discharged without absolutely any risk of failure.
 While battery makers tend to fudge this number due to inconsistencies in testing methods across manufacturers, the vaping community has its very own knight in shining armor, and he goes by the name of Mooch.
-A member of the vaping community for past 20 months, this independent member of the community regularly tests batteries for their true CDR and publishes the results on his blog in the form of very helpful charts and graphs, providing a defined structure of testing methods and guidelines for an industry lacking the necessary standardization.
+A member of the vaping community since April 2015, this independent member of the community regularly tests batteries for their true CDR and publishes the results on his blog in the form of very helpful charts and graphs, providing a defined structure of testing methods and guidelines for an industry lacking the necessary standardization.

 Take note of your cell’s rating and, if using an unregulated device, frequently ensure that your atomizer is of an adequate resistance by consulting Steam-Engine.org, a free Ohm’s Law calculator that makes checking your amperage load as simple as entering numbers.
 Taking note of the CDR is also very important when choosing the perfect batteries for a regulated device, although you don’t use resistance to calculate the required amps (see Building Safely below).The CDR of a battery is typically expressed by a measurement in amperage, but in the case of some cells and battery packs, it can be expressed in terms of “C”; to translate a CDR in “C” to amperage, simply convert the mAh to Ah (divide by 1000) and multiply the resulting quotient by the CDR rating (in C).
 For example, a 2500mAh battery with a CDR of 20C has a maximum continuous discharge rating of 50A [(2500/1000) * 20].